 Since its inception in 2014, EAP has reviewed more than 700 companies and enrolled 60 in the program.
 Those portfolio companies have started 130 new jobs in north Louisiana with an average salary of $55,000.
 They have raised more than $65 million in capital.

-EAP is an initiative of Building our Region‘s Future, a comprehensive economic development strategy for the Shreveport-Bossier City metropolitan area.
+EAP is an initiative of BRF, formerly the Biomedical Research Foundation, a comprehensive economic development strategy for the Shreveport-Bossier City metropolitan area.
 EAP was launched to help new business ventures with high growth potential get off the ground and remain in the area.

 “We had seen a lot of entrepreneurs with great ideas feel like they had to leave north Louisiana for Dallas, Austin, Houston or one of the coasts,” says Smith.
 “We wanted to keep those great ideas and new businesses here.”